A station near Delhi, 1947 (from Time magazine, source)

 The final grade in S ASIA 498A/GLITS 313C will be comprised of the following factors:

-• Weekly short in-class writing assignments (of 1-2 paragraphs each), where you will reflect on the readings and class discussions for that week (20%).
-Will usually be given during Thursday's class in Weeks 1, 2, 3, 4, 6, 7, and 8.
-2 grades will be dropped (in other words, if you miss class or can't submit it, there's no penalty).
+- Weekly worksheets to be completed in class, answering 1-3 questions about the readings and class discussions (20%).
+To be given during most classes in Weeks 2, 3, 4, 5, 7, 8, and 9.
+Credit/no credit.
+3 grades will be dropped (in other words, if you miss class or can't submit it, there's no penalty).

 Policy on Late Assignments: